solliancenet/azure-synapse-analytics-workshop-400/day-04/challenges.md

 - You have proven this process by wiping out the database (excluding pre-existing data) and conducting a full import with predictable results and processing time.
 - You store all raw data in a bronze folder, cleaned up data in a silver folder, and all fully-transformed data stores in the SQL pool.
 - The data loading resource takes priority over all other resources connected to the SQL pool.

+>**IMPORTANT TECHNICAL NOTE**
+>
+> Observe the important detail in the second success criteria: you should NOT take into account the pre-existing data when estimating and demonstrating the required RTO.

 ## 3 - Optimize performance of existing queries and create new queries